Enjection/ydb/ydb/docs/en/core/maintenance/manual/backup-collections.md

 - **Avoid peak hours**: Don't run backups during high-traffic periods
 - **Monitor performance impact**: Observe backup duration and system load
 - **Stagger collections**: If you have multiple collections, stagger their backup times

+Note: Backup scheduling must be implemented using external tools like cron, as YDB does not provide built-in scheduling.

 ## Monitoring backup operations {#monitoring}